Proac-Tee/weather-project/README.md

 # weather-project

-The goal of this project is to generate the current weather log using APIs
+The goal of this project is to generate the current weather log using APIs, Node.js and Express library

 # To instal dependencies